 Personally i would advise to use your camera manufacturers available mobile app to select the photo you want from the apps gallery, then you simply download it to your phones gallery from the camera app.
 Its during the download process that the app stitches your photo to equirectangular and then you will be able to see the downloaded file in full 360.
 For more on 360 players click here.

-Yes I think now all sharing sites will now offer you an iframe embed code, simply upload your photo to one of the many sites (I listed a few here) and just copy the code and put it anywhere on your website.
+Yes I think now all sharing sites will now offer you an iframe embed code, simply click on embed which can sometimes be in the 3 little dots menu in the top right and upload your photo to one of the many sites (I listed a few here) and just copy the code and put it anywhere on your website.
 If you use wordpress you can actually use a shortcode to use the uploaded photos in your media library: (vr url=path-to-photo.jpg view=360) Just replace () brackets with these .

 Even if you do everything right things are bound to go wrong when shooting in 360.
 I learned most lessons from trial and error during shooting: avoiding the stitch line, remembering to take the position of the sun/shadows into account, remembering to take spare batteries, make sure you have your SD card with you, and if you don’t’ want to be in the shot, where to hide.